ApoorvaKa/8-puzzle-solver/writeup.md

 3. Open your shell in the directory with all files.

 4. Run the following command in the shell using Python 3.
-An example is shown below.
+(An example is shown below.)
+Alternatively run the Python file through your preferred IDE.

-    `python3 8_puzzle_solver_draft.py`
+    `python3 8_puzzle_solver.py`

 5. Files containing the solutions will be generated as follows.
 Where `#` will be the number of the input passed to the program.
 The `h1` shows that the *sum of Manhattan distances of the tiles from their goal positions* was used as the heuristic and `h2` shows that *Nilsson's sequence score* was used as the heuristic.
     - Output`#`h1.txt